Hartsfield Manor: Early residents

-Arthur Woodriff Jaffray (1822-1864) built Hartfield Manor in the 1860s.
+Arthur Woodriff Jaffray (1822–1864) built Hartsfield Manor in the 1860s.
 Arthur was born in 1822 in Hampshire.
 He was the son of John Richmond Jaffray a merchant who owned an import export business which operated in England and America.
-Arthur joined his father’s firm and became quite wealthy.
-In 1858 at the age of 36 he married his cousin Mary Twynam Woodriff (1841-1885) who was nineteen years his junior.
-The couple lived for some time with Arthur’s father who had rented Betchworth House and in the 1860s the building of Hartsfield Manor commenced.
+Arthur joined his father's firm and became quite wealthy.
+In 1858 at the age of 36 he married his cousin Mary Twynam Woodriff (1841–1885) who was nineteen years his junior.
+The couple lived for some time with Arthur's father who had rented Betchworth House and in the 1860s the building of Hartsfield Manor commenced.
 Unfortunately in 1864 Arthur had a hunting accident.
 He was shot in the hand and after the bullet was removed the wound became infected and he subsequently died.
 Mary who was pregnant was left a widow with their three children Lilian, Edward and Mary.

 Mary and the children continued to live at Betchworth with the help of her younger brother John Woodriff.
-In 1871 she married Captain James Gordon Moir (1842-1903) whose portrait is shown.
+In 1871 she married Captain James Gordon Moir (1842–1903) whose portrait is shown.
 James was born in 1842 in India.
 His father was George Gordon Moir, a Scottish landowner who lived in India.
 He joined the 19th Foot (the Green Howards) and served there until his marriage in 1871.

-By this time the building of Hartsfield Manor was complete and the couple moved there with Mary’s three children.
+By this time the building of Hartsfield Manor was complete and the couple moved there with Mary's three children.
 They had six more children over the next decade who were all born at the Manor.
 In 1883 the couple sold the house and moved to The Manor House, Colley.
 Unfortunately in 1885 at the age of only 44 Mary died of pneumonia at their new residence.